Tadhg Hickey: Comedy

-Activism
+Political commentary and activism

+Hickey identifies as an Irish republican.
+When Irish rugby fans adopted The Cranberries song Zombie during the 2023 Rugby World Cup as an unofficial anthem, Hickey called it a "partitionist anthem" which showed a "complete lack of understanding" from those in the Republic of Ireland "to what was happening to nationalists across the border" in Northern Ireland.
+Hickey is supportive of Welsh and Scottish independence movements; in October 2023, he stated that Irish, Scottish, and Welsh republicans were "the same movement", arguing that these causes represented a shared anti-imperialist struggle and that civic groups across the three nations should organise together as a left alliance aimed at the eventual breakup of the United Kingdom.

 After the 2023 Hamas-led attack on Israel, he increased his focus with multiple sketches about the "hypocrisy" of its coverage by Western media outlets.
 Hickey's activism on behalf of Palestine led him to accept an invitation to visit Iran where, in May 2024, he accepted an award at the Sobh Media Festival.
 When in Tehran, he attended the funeral of president Ebrahim Raisi and was filmed chanting 'death to Israel' in Farsi.
 Hickey said that he had been taught the chant by someone he met on the street and did so without any knowledge of Farsi.

-As of mid-2024, Hickey´s political satire videos on social media had more than 100 million views globally.
+As of mid-2024, Hickey's political satire videos on social media had more than 100 million views globally.

-In 2021, Hickey raised over EUR30,000 for Aida Palestinian Refugee Camp and he also participated in fundraisers and a 24-hour fast organised to mark International Day of Solidarity with the Palestinian People.
+In 2021, Hickey raised over €30,000 for Aida Palestinian Refugee Camp and he also participated in fundraisers and a 24-hour fast organised to mark International Day of Solidarity with the Palestinian People.
 In October 2024, Hickey was one of the many Irish artists that lead protests against the use of Shannon Airport and Irish airspace for the transport of weapons in the on-going Israeli-Palestinian conflict.

-In February 2025, Hickey was sponsored (along with a group of other Western influencers) to visit Beirut, Lebanon, to attend the funeral of Sayyed Hassan Nasrallah.
+In February 2025, Hickey took part in a trip to Beirut alongside other international influencers to attend the funeral of Hezbollah leader Hassan Nasrallah, tour southern Lebanon, and participate in a conference titled "Global Awakening and Palestine", described as a forum for coordinating pro-Iran and pro-Hezbollah narratives.
+During the visit he publicly praised Nasrallah and spoke of what he called a "media revolution", stating that people were no longer looking to outlets such as CNN and the BBC but instead turning to "independent media".

 In August 2025, Hickey took part in the Global Sumud Flotilla, a civilian-led attempt to break the Israeli blockade of the Gaza Strip.
 On 2 October 2025, he released a pre-recorded video where he anticipated his capture by Israeli forces and stated that: "If you're watching this video, I have been kidnapped by the IDF in international waters, which is completely illegal, and taken to Israel against my will", adding a request that people "put pressure on the Irish government to end its complicity in the genocide in Gaza and to get me home".
 Hickey was one of 16 Irish people released on 6 October 2025.

-Hickey has also been involved in the Welsh independence campaign.